 National Photography Collection

-The National Photography Collection is best regarded as a collection of collections, which comprises the Daily Herald Archive, the Royal Photographic Society Collection, and the Kodak Museum Collection, amongst other world-class objects and images.
+The National Photography Collection is best regarded as a collection of collections, which comprises the Daily Herald Archive and the Kodak Museum Collection, among other world-class objects and images.

-A portion of the National Photography Collection, including the RPS archive, will be moving to the V&A Museum in 2016.
-Click here
+Please note: A portion of the National Photography Collection will be moving to the V&A Museum in 2016.
+Find out more.

 A selection of photographic images incorporated in the National Photography Collection.
 Images from the Daily Herald Archive and the RPS Collection form their own distinct sets.